Large Language Model-Based Agents for Software Engineering: A Survey: Analysis from SE Perspectives

 \subsection{Code Generation}

-Code generation has been extensively explored with the development of AI technology~\cite{LLM4CodeGeneration_survey}.
+Code generation has been extensively explored with the development of AI technology~\cite{LLM4CodeGeneration_survey,guo-etal-2025-personality}.
 Due to being pre-trained on massive textual data (especially large code corpus), LLMs demonstrate promising effectiveness in generating code for given code contexts or natural language descriptions.
 Nevertheless, the code generated by LLMs can sometimes be unsatisfactory due to issues such as the notorious hallucination~\cite{hallucination_survey}.
 Therefore, beyond simply leveraging standalone LLMs for code generation, researchers also build LLM-based agents that can enhance the capabilities of LLMs via planning and iterative refinement.

-Figure~\ref{fig:codegen} illustrates how existing LLMs extend standalone LLMs in code generation.
+\junwei{\textbf{Framework:} Figure~\ref{fig:codegen} illustrates how existing studies extend standalone LLMs to LLM-based agents in code generation.
+Overall, current studies primarily leverage the capabilities of agents to plan and take actions, thus transforming one-time code generation into a ``plan-generate-refine'' model to improve generation correctness.
+During the planning phase, in addition to the commonly used natural language form, some research also generates plans that use code as an intermediate representation, such as pseudocode, intermediate code, or code skeleton.
+In the iterative refinement process, various forms of feedback are utilized to further enhance code generation accuracy, which include model feedback (feedback from the LLM itself), tool feedback (feedback from external tools), human feedback (clarifications from humans), and hybrid feedback (combinations of different types of feedback).}

 \textbf{ }